 Specific Instructions for artistic performance-based proposal submissions:

-- In relation to the Conference’s main thematic focus — DIY Cultures and Global Challenges — the Conference will also allot time for participative creative sharing, around the practice of DIY music, improvisation and exchange.
+- In relation to the Conference’s main thematic focus — DIY Cultures, Sustainability and Artistic Ecosystems — the Conference will also allow time for participative creative sharing, around the practice of DIY music, improvisation and exchange.